-- The bilge pump(s) is vital to the safety of your boat. - Test the bilge pump(s) often. - 1.
-Turn On the bilge pump switch at the helm.
-Note: if your boat has more than one bilge pump, only turn On one bilge pump switch at a time. - 2.
+- The bilge pumps are vital to the safety of your boat. - Test the bilge pumps often. - 1.
+One at a time, turn On each bilge pump switch at the helm. - 2.
 Make sure that water in the bilge is pumped overboard. - If there is water in the bilge and the pump motor is running but not pumping, inspect the discharge hose for a kink or collapsed area. - If the discharge hose looks okay, check the bilge pump housing for clogging debris (see below).